InfluxCommunity/influxdb3-go/README.md

 ### Query

-Use SQL or InfluxQL to query an InfluxDB v3 database or (Cloud Serverless) bucket and retrieve data in Arrow Columnar format.
+Use SQL or InfluxQL to query an InfluxDB v3 database or Cloud Serverless bucket to retrieve data.
+The client can return query results in the following formats: structured `PointValues` object, key-value pairs, or Arrow Columnar Format.

 By default, the client sends the query as SQL.

 `influxdb3` provides an iterator for processing data rows--for example: